TonySac/Home-Lab-Docs/docs/hardware/NAS_Build.md

     - Cost: About $100 on AliExpress

 * AUDHEID K3 Case
     - The same case from the EconoNAS build.
 I saw the pictures and knew I had to have it.
 I love the look of the hot swap drive bays.
+The included fan was a loud so I swapped it for a Noctua NF-S12A.
-    - Cost: $80 on Amazon
+    - Cost: $80 on Amazon + $25 for the fan

 * Apevia ITX-AP300W PSU
     - More or less the same PSU from the EconoNAS build.
 It looks like there have been a few version changes since the original writing.